eonist/GitSync-applescript/README.md

 - [x] Rename project to GitSync?
 - [x] Clean up the comments in the "setup wizard"
 - [x] Use GitSync as a single point of pushing updates to GitHub, if you need to pull down updates, use Git edit
-- [x] Retrieve the remote account name from keychain with shell and regexp capture groups
+- [x] Retrieve the remote account name from keychain with shell and RegExp capture groups
 - [x] Beta test it with live coding, will the magic work IRL
-- [ ] **use a fixed interval if no interval is provided in the repositories.xml file**
+- [ ] **Use a fixed interval if no interval is provided in the repositories.xml file**
 - [ ] **Use Regular expression when deriving the git status message**
 - [ ] **The separation of Title and Description in a Commit msg, build the parser and sequencer for this**
 - [ ] Create more internal scripts in the GitSync.applescript file.
 Better naming